MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script.md

 Now that your code is ready, you want to associate it with events in model-driven apps.
 You use [Script web resources](../script-jscript-web-resources.md) in model-driven apps to upload the script to your model-driven apps instance, and then associate it with events.

 1. Navigate to [Power Apps](https://make.powerapps.com).
-1. In the left navigation pane, select **Data** and then select **Entities**.
+1. In the left navigation pane, select **Data** and then select **Tables**.
-1. From the list of entities, select the entity where you want to add the JavaScript web resource.
+1. From the list of tables, select the table where you want to add the JavaScript web resource.
 1. Select **Forms** tab, and then from the list of forms select the desired form.

    ![Select form from list](../media/select-form-from-list.png "Select form from list")